apache/hudi/rfc/rfc-78/rfc-78.md

 So, here are the objectives of this RFC with the bridge release.
 - 1.x reader should be able to read 0.14.x to 0.16.x tables w/o any loss in functionality and no data inconsistencies.
 - 0.16.x should have read capability for 1.x tables w/ some limitations.
 For features ported over from 0.x, no loss in functionality should be guaranteed.
-  But for new features that was introduced in 1.x, we may not be able to support all of them.
+  But for new features that are being introduced in 1.x, we may not be able to support all of them.
 Will be calling out which new features may not work with 0.16.x reader.
-- Document steps for rolling upgrade from 0.16.x to 1.x , with minimal downtime.
+- Document steps for rolling upgrade from 0.16.x to 1.x with minimal downtime.
 - Downgrade from 1.x to 0.16.x documented with call outs on any functionality loss.

 ### Considerations when choosing Migration strategy